Masarsah/nd1309-work-code/Course_Blockchain_Web_Services/Project_4_Build_a_Private_Blockchain_Notary_Service/README.md

 # Project #4.
 Build a Private Blockchain Notary Service

-This is Project 4, Connect Private Blockchain to Front-End Client via APIs, in this project I created the GET and POST endpoint using node Express framework  .
+This is Project 4, In this project,I build a Star Registry Service that allows users to claim ownership of their favorite star in the night sky. .

 ## Setup project for Review.